sczarnec/cfb_app_2/README.md

 including both the model and app.
 For any further questions, reach out to Steve at <sczarnecki1212@gmail.com>

+As for the code, only the app code is public.
+Model data preparation and training are in a private repo.

 <br>

 ## The Model